HowMuchDoINeed.co logo

 How much timber do I need?

-To calculate how much timber you need, measure the length, width, and number of sections required for your project.
-Use a timber calculator for a quick estimate based on your dimensions and project type.
+Measure the length, width, and number of sections your project requires, then run the numbers through a timber calculator for a quick, reliable estimate based on your actual dimensions and project type.
+Far better than guessing and making two extra trips to the merchant.

 How much does timber cost per metre?